sarahyjja/JS-beginner-workshop/lesson-5.md

 }
 ```

-Now run this code (not forgetting to put the variable at the top of the Repl), and see what happens!
+Now run this code (remember to put the variable at the top of the Repl), and see what happens!
 Try changing the value of your variable from `true` to `false`.

 ---